-Figure 1: Panel A shows an instance in which general equilibrium effects amplify the direct response, while in Panel B they dampen it.
-In Panel C the direct response is a decline in aggregate savings, so the long-run impact incorporating general equilibrium effects is also negative.
-The scenario in Panel D, where the direct response is positive and the long-run impact is negative, is impossible in the one-sector behavioral growth model because individual saving functions cannot "jump down" (equivalently, consumption functions cannot "jump up").
-To overturn the (long-run) comparative statics in Panels A-B, the direct response must be negative as in Panel C.
+Panel A shows an instance in which general equilibrium effects amplify the direct response, while in Panel B they dampen it.
+In Panel C, the direct response is a decline in aggregate savings, so the long-run impact incorporating general equilibrium effects is also negative.
+The scenario in Panel D, where the direct response is positive and the long-run impact is negative, is impossible in the one-sector behavioural growth model because individual saving functions cannot "jump down" (equivalently, consumption functions cannot "jump up").
+To overturn the (long-run) comparative statics in Panels A-B, the direct response must be negative as in Panel C is not everywhere above the initial market correspondence, it is strictly above it at the original capital-labour ratio, and this is sufficient for us to establish that the change in environment will lead to a higher capital-labour ratio.